iZackk26/Extended-Reality/main.md

 1. Mitigating the risks of a real in-flight combat training.

-1. educing training cost for military pilots by half, as only one aircraft is needed, similar to regular in-flight training.
+1. Reducing training cost for military pilots by half, as only one aircraft is needed, similar to regular in-flight training.
 1. Prepare pilots to various situations and show them the field where they will be working.